apostrophecms/apostrophe-db-mongo-3-driver/README.md

 # apostrophe-db-mongo-3-driver

-## WORK IN PROGRESS — NOT READY FOR USE.

 ## The problem to be solved

 You have Apostrophe 2.x.
 You want to use the new [MongoDB 3.x Node.js drivers](http://mongodb.github.io/node-mongodb-native/3.1) to access newer features of MongoDB 3.6 or above, but by default Apostrophe uses the MongoDB 2.x Node.js drivers.
 This module changes that.